 Glossy Glass Snail - Oxychilus navarricus

-A medium-sized (8 to 10 mm) snail with a depressed shell of 5 flattened whorls and with sutures slightly deeper than those of O. cellarius.
-Surface very glossy and a warm brownish yellow.
-Body blue-grey with jet-black mantle edge - that can be seen as a dark band at the front edge of the shell.
+A medium-sized (8 to 10 mm) glossy brown snail with a slightly raised spire, 5 flattened whorls and with sutures slightly deeper than those of O. cellarius.
+The body is blue-grey with jet-black mantle edge - that can be seen as a dark band at the front edge of the shell.
 Sometimes emits a faint garlic smell when disturbed but not as strongly as the smaller Garlic Snail.

-Mostly associated with rubbish strewn sites on roadsides and in quarries, occasionally in gardens.
+Associated with woodland but also rubbish strewn sites on roadsides and in quarries, occasionally in gardens.

 All year round.

 Widespread but not especially common in much of England, and Wales, but its numbers seem to be increasing of late.

 Occasional in Leicestershire and Rutland, but probably increasing.

 Enter a town or village to see local records